Polycademy/PolyAuth/README.md

 - Add a commandline tool that allows the manipulation of RBAC, such as creating roles/permissions and doing every AccountsManager does.
 It should be able to parse a RBAC JSON configuration file (perhaps in YAML or JSON, definitely not ini file.)
 This should support hierarchies (so LEVEL 2 RBAC).
 Use https://github.com/nategood/commando for this binary file.
 Could even compile to phar!
 This will need database access, so we need to pass a relevant storage adapter?
 Perhaps pointing to a file, or command line options, also needs pointing to the relevant options to use.
 How about polyauth_conf.json (overload Options and DB options) and polyauth_rbac.json (permission hierarchy to process).
 //Cookie strategy is vulnerable to CSRF.
 But not XSS when you have HTTPONLY.
 //Authorisation Header is not vulnerable to CSRF.
 But it is vulnerable to XSS!
+- Need to have the ability to ask does this user has these permissions in these set of roles (that is not counting all roles that the user owns, but only specific types of roles).
+This can be useful if the users themselves can also create roles for other users to access their resources.
+- Regarding OAuth2 Server: https://github.com/php-loep/oauth2-server and https://github.com/bshaffer/oauth2-server-php

 Install with Composer
 ---------------------